18F/18f.gsa.gov/_posts/2015-12-07-what-exactly-do-we-even-do-all-day.md

 ## 1. Working in the open drives higher quality results.

-Studies of CCTV cameras and surveillance has shown that simply knowing someone could be watching you has a demonstrable effect on behavior.
+Studies of CCTV cameras and surveillance have shown that simply knowing someone could be watching you has a demonstrable effect on behavior.
 We’re using this concept for good and applying it to our product development process.
 If I know someone can look at my code, see what I’m